whitfin/s3-concat/README.md

 ## Limitations

 In order to concatenate files remotely (i.e. without pulling them to your machine), this tool uses the Multipart Upload API of S3.
 This means that all limitations of that API are inherited by this tool.
-Usually this is a non-issue, but one of the more noticable problems is that files smaller than 5MB cannot be concatenated.
+Usually, this isn't an issue, but one of the more noticeable problems is that files smaller than 5MB cannot be concatenated.
 To avoid wasted AWS calls, this is currently caught in the client layer and will result in a client side error.
 Due to the complexity in working around this, it's currently unsupported to join files with a size smaller than 5MB.